civetta/Transcript-Report/README.md

  creates an rt_paste which is a hybrid of those together and is pasted in the transcript-report so teachers can see Their Response times to a student as well as other response times.

+**Create Teacher Df:** Creates a DF for each teachers transcripts.
+Then goes through each transcript in teacher_df and makes another df for each transcript (called trans_df, see Create Transcript DF).
+Once create_transcript_df has gone through and analyzed each individual transcript, it zips all of the information back up and adds new columns to the teacher_df, with the new data being information about the transcript in that row.
+Then using that information it makes further data.
+For example using the response time data figured out by transcript_df, a new column will be added to teacher_df with the median response time of the transcripts in the same row.

 **Marked Lines:**
 Marked Lines module takes the transcript df as an input.
 Each row is a line